Airlines Continue To Crash

 I am short both United Airlines and Boeing at the present moment.
 UAL is racing to find liquidity to stay in business past the summer months and has big international flight exposure slow to return to normal.
 Boeing has some short-term liquidity and cash, but it requires a return of plane orders that many not reappear until after the company is restructured or forced to raise equity.
 For both companies, if the coronavirus problem lingers for 12-18 months (or spreads into a bigger headache the next 3-6 months), I expect most, if not all, of current equity worth will disappear.

 Investors and analysts believe there must be a silver lining and turnaround coming soon.
 Nevertheless, airlines often file for bankruptcy, close down completely, or merge to stay alive in a “typical” recessionary environment.
-The 2020 economic variety is perhaps the worst backdrop for an airline to operate since flying was invented in 1903.
+The 2020 economic variety is perhaps the worst backdrop for an airline to operate since fixed-wing flight was invented by the Wright Brothers in 1903.
 Hoping for an airline bottom and rebound is a strategy with low odds of success.
 The math articulates a difficult future for shareholders in the industry.

+If your full-service broker or adviser called you about a great investment idea in an industry with tens of billions in debt the could never be paid back mathematically, lacking much current tangible book worth in a fire-sale liquidation, with almost no sales currently and limited visibility for future sales the next 24 months, wouldn't you run the other direction?

 If you decide to short the airlines, please understand that borrowing shares to sell involves greater risks than a long-only approach to investing.
 You can lose more than you invest initially if good news propels a stock higher unexpectedly.
 I suggest shorting a large number of individual stocks from different industries with your capital only as a hedge against your investments on the long side.
 Smaller short positions and a net-neutral to long portfolio design overall will keep your bearish picks from ruining performance when one or more invariably outperform the market.